Sinicization of the Manchus: The integration and development of culture

 The evolution of the Manchu language was a major event that bought about the progress of Manchu society and culture, and expanded their trade with neighboring peoples.
-It transformed the Manchus from a tribal to a bureaucratic society, helping them further carry out administrative practices in accordance with the experience of the Han people. upon the establishment of the Qing dynasty, its rulers actively absorbed the Han culture but opposed the complete Sinicization of the Manchu and strongly advocated preserving fundamental Manchu customs.
+It transformed the Manchus from a tribal to a bureaucratic society, helping them further carry out administrative practices in accordance with the experience of the Han people. upon the establishment of the Qing dynasty, its rulers actively absorbed the Han culture but opposed the complete sinicization of the Manchus and strongly advocated preserving fundamental Manchu customs.

 However, according to the social environment at that time, the Manchus were sparsely populated, and when they first arrived in the Central Plains, the language and geography were unfamiliar.
 If the aristocrats of the Manchu depended only on the strength of their own people, they would rule the vast territory with a minority population of less than one million to rule over hundreds of millions of Han and other ethnic groups, which would be quite difficult.
 At the same time, the Manchu did not originally possess the advanced technological or bureaucratic systems that the Han Chinese did, nor did the Manchu originally have their own writing system (which would develop during the formation of the Qing under Nurhaci and others).
 Therefore, the Manchu people adapted to new forms of social organization and absorbed and learned from the advanced political, economic, and cultural systems of the Central Plains.
-In the process of learning and integration, the language of the Manchus and Han nationalities blended in various activities.
+In the process of learning and integration, the language of the Manchus and Han ethnicities blended in various activities.
 In order to facilitate communication, the Manchu language borrowed many Han Chinese loanwords as well as Chinese language structures and grammatical elements.
 During the course of the Qing, the Manchu developed their own alphabet (based on the Mongol script), and their language became deeply influenced by Han Chinese language and culture.

 Evaluation

-The Sinicization of the Manchus played a great role in stabilizing the civilization and establishing the foundation of the Qing dynasty.
+The sinicization of the Manchus played a great role in stabilizing the civilization and establishing the foundation of the Qing dynasty.
 The following points can be summarized on the development of the Manchu-Han relationship and integration during the Qing: